dev-muhammad/django-odata/README.md

 **Bringing OData Standards to Django** - A comprehensive Django package that implements the OData (Open Data Protocol) specification for REST APIs, enabling standardized data access patterns with powerful querying capabilities.

-This package transforms your Django models into OData-compliant endpoints by seamlessly integrating `drf-flex-fields` and `odata-query`, providing enterprise-grade API functionality with minimal configuration.
+This package transforms your Django models into OData-compliant endpoints by seamlessly integrating `odata-query` for query parsing and providing a native implementation for dynamic field selection and expansion.
+This offers enterprise-grade API functionality with minimal configuration and zero external dependencies for its core features.

 ## Features